bobrocke/topicmenu/README.md

 # Usage

 The plug-in is enabled by default and will automatically start working.
-To disable it, copy the `user/plugins/topicmenu/topicmenu.yaml` to `user/config/plugins/topicmenu.yaml` and make your modifications.
+To configure or disable it, copy the `user/plugins/topicmenu/topicmenu.yaml` to `user/config/plugins/topicmenu.yaml` and make your modifications.

 ```
-enabled: false                 # global enable/disable the entire plugin
+enabled: true                  # global enable/disable the entire plugin
+page_page: /blog			   # set the starting path of the files to traverse
+taxonomy_level_1: topic        # set the first level of the taxonomy to use
+taxonomy_level_2: tag          # set the first level of the taxonomy to use
 ```